 may be asymptomatic.

-Somatic diseases of the body (pathology of the endocrine systems and the gastrointestinal tract);
+Somatic diseases body (pathology endocrine systems And gastrointestinal tract);

 Poor oral hygiene ;

-pain from irritants is short-term, after removal of the irritant it quickly passes;
+pain from irritants is short-term, after eliminating the irritant it quickly passes;

 Aesthetic defect.

-Somatic diseases of the body (pathology of the endocrine systems and the gastrointestinal tract);
+Somatic diseases of the body (pathology of the endocrine systems and gastrointestinal tract);

 Poor oral hygiene

-with the elimination of the stimulus, the pain does not immediately disappear;
+with the removal of the stimulus, the pain does not immediately disappear;

-Somatic diseases of the body (pathology of the endocrine systems and the gastrointestinal tract);
+Somatic diseases of the body (pathology of the endocrine systems and gastrointestinal tract);

 Poor oral hygiene ;

-Violation of the integrity of the hard tissues of the tooth;
+Violation of the integrity of hard dental tissues;

 Aesthetic defect.

-Somatic diseases of the body (pathology of the endocrine systems and the gastrointestinal tract);
+Somatic diseases of the body (pathology of the endocrine systems and gastrointestinal tract);

 Poor oral hygiene;